Salvatore-Als/CrowdKeys/README.md

 14 effects available: Horizontal Mirror, Split Screen ×2, Split Screen ×4, Blur, Screen Shake, Vertical Flip, Invert Colors, Grayscale, Pixelate, Zoom ×1.6, RGB Aberration, Glitch, CRT Scanlines, Zoom Pulse.

-Effects use DXGI Desktop Duplication (falls back to GDI).
-The overlay window is excluded from capture to avoid feedback loops.
+Effects run at ~60 fps using DXGI Desktop Duplication (falls back to GDI).
+The overlay window is excluded from DXGI capture to avoid feedback loops.

+A dedicated **CrowdKeys Preview** window (transparent, off-screen) can be captured by OBS via Window Capture with "Allow Transparency" enabled.
+Place it above your Game Capture source — it is transparent when idle and shows the effected frame during an active effect.

+### Effect playground

+Test any effect directly from the UI without triggering a Twitch reward: select an effect, set a duration, and click **Essayer**.

+### Process filter

+Filter key/mouse actions to a specific process.
+The target process list is populated automatically on startup and can be refreshed.
+A search box filters the list inline.

 ### Activity log
 Real-time log of all connection events, reward redemptions, and errors.
 Clearable.